LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 ## Examples of Flow Methods

 Your next question should be then, well what are the transformations??
 What should I specifically make $$g$$/$$f$$??
 Well the class of functions that you wish to consider basically dictates the overall approach that you want to take.
-I'll show some examples of different methods building up to the ultimate goal of this post which is variational inference with normalizing flows with neural network assisted transformations.
+I'll show some examples of different methods building up to the ultimate goal of this post which is variational inference with normalising flows with neural network assisted transformations.

 ### Linear Flows

-Linear flows are normalizing flows that utilise transformations of the form,
+Linear flows are normalising flows that utilise transformations of the form,

 $$\begin{align}